Updated October 4, 2021.

 - Generally, you attempt to negotiate with your landlord concessions for improvements and free rent before signing a lease.
 If the landlord pays for improvements, you might eliminate or reduce your initial construction costs.
 However, in return, your rent might be higher.

 - The lower estimate assumes the landlord pays for all improvements and gives you the first three months rent‐free.
-The upper estimate is the product of 1,400 square feet and the estimated per square foot cost of improvement.
-The franchisor estimates this cost at $55 per square foot.
+The upper estimate is the product of 1,400 square feet and the estimated per square foot cost of improvements of $55 per square foot.

-- Improvement costs depend on many factors.
-Factors include landlord contributions, Premises size, the Premises’ condition before improvements, extent of improvements, demolition, flooring, walls, painting, doors, windows, ceiling, sprinklers, lights, electricity, heating and air conditioning, plumbing, the presence or absence of interior bathrooms, and many other items.
+- Improvement costs depend on many factors, including landlord contributions, size, condition before improvements, extent of improvements, demolition, flooring, walls, painting, doors, windows, ceiling, sprinklers, lights, electricity, heating and air conditioning, plumbing, the presence or absence of interior bathrooms, and many other items.

 - Rent depends on many factors, like concessions, your geographic area, size, condition, utilities, and common area maintenance charges.